Biden approval rating jumps to its highest level in 2 months in Reuters-Ipsos poll

 (The Hill) — President Joe Biden’s approval rating rose to its highest level in two months in a Reuters-Ipsos poll released on Tuesday.

-Biden’s approval rating rose to 40 percent, up 2 percentage points, while his disapproval rating fell to 55 percent.
+Biden’s approval rating rose to 40%, up 2 percentage points, while his disapproval rating fell to 55%.

 The increase is partially fueled by more Democrats approving of Biden’s job performance.
-The poll showed Biden’s approval among Democrats rose 9 points from last month to 78 percent.
+The poll showed Biden’s approval among Democrats rose 9 points from last month to 78%.

-Biden’s approval rating in the poll hit its lowest point in May at 36 percent, and it has remained below 50 percent since August 2021, according to the poll.
+Biden’s approval rating in the poll hit its lowest point in May at 36%, and it has remained below 50% since August 2021, according to the poll.

 The president’s improved performance in the poll comes as he has attained a series of legislative and other successes.